-- A. Every part-time and full-time employee following their initial appointment to an assistant attorney general position, or upon being rehired into a bargaining unit position after a break in service with the AGO, will serve a probationary period of twelve (12) consecutive months.
+- A. Every part-time and full-time employee following their initial appointment to a permanent assistant attorney general position, or upon being rehired into a bargaining unit position after a break in service with the AGO, will serve a probationary period of twelve (12) consecutive months.
 Probationary periods do not apply to transfers between divisions within the AGO. - B. The Employer may extend the probationary period for an individual employee as long as the extension does not cause the total period to exceed eighteen (18) months. - C. The Employer may separate a probationary employee at any time during the probationary period.
 The Employer will provide the employee five (5) working days' written notice prior to the effective date of the separation.
 However, if the Employer fails to provide five (5) working days' notice, the separation will stand and the employee will be entitled to payment of salary for up to five (5) working days, which the employee would have worked had notice been given.
 Under no circumstances will notice deficiencies result in an employee gaining permanent status.
-The separation of a probationary employee will not be subject to the grievance procedure in Article 4, Grievance Procedure. - D. The Employer will extend an employee's probationary period, on a day-fora-day basis, for any day(s) that the employee is on leave without pay or shared leave.
-Probationary period extensions for military service will be in accordance with the law. - E. An employee who is appointed to a different bargaining unit position prior to completing their initial probationary period may be required to serve a new probationary period, as determined by the Employer.
+The separation of a probationary employee will not be subject to the grievance procedure in Article 4, Grievance Procedure. - D. The Employer will extend an employee's probationary period, on a day-for-a-day basis, for any day(s) that the employee is on leave without pay or shared leave.
+Probationary period extensions for military service will be in accordance with the law. - E. An employee who is appointed to a different bargaining unit position prior to completing their initial probationary period may be required to serve a new probationary period, as determined by the Employer. - F. If an employee in a nonpermanent appointment is subsequently appointed to the same or a similar permanent position, the employer may count time worked in the nonpermanent appointment towards the probationary or trial service period for the permanent position.